learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 Let's consider the following example.

-The Beyonce tribute band "The Single Ladies" is playing a free mini gig in your local park next week.
+The Beyoncé tribute band "The Single Ladies" is playing a free mini gig in your local park next week.
 They have selected three all-time classics: "Drunk in Love", "Crazy in Love" and "Formation", but still have to decide the order they will play the songs in.
 Knowing this, how many playlists are possible?

 It is easy and fairly quick to write down possible orders here: